 It is almost impossible to categorize the collection at Snowshill.
 Cheek by jowl are bicycles, clocks, toys, musical instruments, masks, spinning wheels, weaving and spinning tools, Japanese armour, and on and on.
 All items are examples of the finest craftsmanship.

-Snowshill, 3 m S Broadway, Worcestershire, off A44.
+Snowshill, three miles south of Broadway, Worcestershire, off the A44.

 Attraction Type: Historic House